Challenging Maps and Exploration

 - Professor Sujit Sivasundaram, Cambridge University

-11.15am - Break
+11.15am - Comfort break

 11.30am - Panel 2 and Q&A: Cartographic Encounters with Indigeneity

-- Chair: Sana Murrani, Plymouth University
+- Chair: Dr. Sana Murrani, Plymouth University

 - Professor Michael Bravo, Cambridge University